taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-09-23_World-timeline.md

 ### 2061

-First successful raw eSyrup is cultivated by Majhee (a 26 year old prodigy in molecular biology) and her cohort of scientists in Brazil, who are trying to directly interface silicon circuits with biological tissue.
-These scientists manage to create a yeast mutant that, when cultured with lactic acid bacteria and fed water and sand, decomposes the silicon dioxide found in most sand.
-The resulting culture can be heat-treated or "voltage-treated" to induce the bacterial culture to self-assemble into tissue-like sections that are able to act as any basic component of an electrical circuit (conductor, resistor, capacitor, transistor, diode, etc) and uses ATP for power.
-Some heat treatments allow for the resulting eSyrup product to continue to be independently reconfigurable almost indefinitely (called "living eSyrup"), while other heat treatments destroy its ability to reconfigure (called "fixed eSyrup").
+First successful raw eSyrup is cultivated by Majhee, a 26 year old graduate student in molecular biology, while trying to directly interface silicon circuits with biological tissue.
+Majhee and her collaborators manage to create a yeast mutant that, when cultured with lactic acid bacteria and fed water and sand, decomposes the silicon dioxide found in most sand.
+The resulting culture can be heat-treated or "voltage-treated" to induce the bacterial culture to self-assemble into tissue-like sections that are able to act as any basic component of an electrical circuit (conductor, resistor, capacitor, transistor, diode, etc) and uses ATP for power (this property is not discovered until later).
+Some heat treatments allow for the resulting eSyrup product to continue to be independently reconfigurable almost indefinitely (called "flexible eSyrup"), while other heat treatments destroy its ability to reconfigure (called "fixed eSyrup").

 ### 2062